 - When a split occurs, the market cap of the company stays the same

-- Splits also add liquidity which makes them attractive to traders
+- Splits also add liquidity, which makes them attractive to traders

 - Many interpret splits as a sign of confidence

-You should always look at the whole picture before making any investment decision.
+It would be best to look at the whole picture before making any investment decision.
 Ultimately, you only want to buy a stock based on whether it meets your technical or fundamental criteria.